sebastianjhauser/SmartFarmDashboard-Crop-IoT-Dashboard/README.md

 ## Latest Timestamp Selection

-As brefly mentioned in `Crop Name Matching`, `getLatestReading` filters all sensor readings down to an exact `crop_name` match returns the one with the greatest `timestamp`.
+As briefly mentioned in `Crop Name Matching`, `getLatestReading` filters all sensor readings down to an exact `crop_name` match returns the one with the greatest `timestamp`.
 The greatest timestamp is found using a plain string comparison as all timestamps use the same fixed-width `YYYY-MM-DDTHH:mm:ss` format.

 The Sensor History view uses the same `crop_name` match and the same string-based timestamp comparison but keeps every matching reading instead of just one sorted by newest first.